NC AIA uses dance, music and performance to instill self-esteem, perseverance, and excellence in children.

 Founded in 2005, North Carolina Arts in Action (NC AIA) is a 501 (c)(3) nonprofit organization dedicated to transforming the lives of children through participation in the arts.
-As an affiliate of the National Dance Institute (NDI), NC AIA uses the award-winning teaching methodologies developed by NDI founder Jacques d’Amboise to inspire children to develop discipline, self-confidence and a sense of achievement, reaching a high standard of excellence and love of the performing arts.
+As an associate of the National Dance Institute (NDI), NC AIA uses the award-winning teaching methodologies developed by NDI founder Jacques d’Amboise to inspire children to develop discipline, self-confidence and a sense of achievement, reaching a high standard of excellence and love of the performing arts.

 NC AIA believes in nurturing the whole child by setting the highest standards of excellence and engaging children in dance activities that challenge their minds, strengthen their bodies and nurture their self-esteem.
 NC AIA in-school performance residencies provide a level playing field for ALL children to succeed!

 Shirley Berger arrived in Chapel Hill with a vision to reach, through dance, as many children as possible in the North Carolina schools.
 In 2005, Shirley created North Carolina Arts in Action an affiliate program of the National Dance Institute (NDI) of New York founded by Jacques d'Amboise, former New York City Ballet principal dancer.
 Under Shirley's leadership in January 2006, the pilot program for North Carolina Arts in Action was launched at Mel and Zora Rashkis Elementary School in Chapel Hill, NC and continues to grow.
 In Santa Fe, Shirley served for many years on the board of directors for NDI of New Mexico where she witnessed the transformation of the children through this unique dance program.
 She also sponsored a complete NDI program at Alvord Elementary School in Santa Fe.